jsuryahyd/food-cart-order-service/backend-challenge/README.md

 	- Worker Job may require at most a RAM size upto 14 GB.
 Docker Desktop might be needed to configure to allow for higher memory allocation.
 	- Worker Job Requires processing 3 * 1GB files(~100M).
 Based on coupon validity requirements, At most 200M coupon tokens might have to be loaded on to a golang map object. (map object = 70-80 bytes per coupon * 200 M = 14GB)
 - Optimized Approach:✔️
-	- Optimized approach uses a tiered cache approach.
+	- Optimized approach uses a 2-tiered cache approach.
 A hot cache of 500K coupons (configurable) in to Redis (~50MB RAM).
 Remaining coupons on an indexed file, which allows for faster querying.
 	- The Pre-processing is still CPU Intensive.
 So, Higher memory and CPU allocation is added for the container in [docker-compose.yml](docker-compose.yml).
 However my local system still struggles with the actual files.
 Works fine with smaller file sizes.
 	- Requires further profiling.